muzhawir/indonesian_id/README.md

-# indonesian_id
+# Indonesian ID

-An Elixir package for parsing and validating various Indonesian Identification Numbers.
-It provides utility functions to parse, validate, and extract information from these identification numbers.
+A package for parsing and validating Indonesian identification numbers.
+This library provides functions to ensure the format and validity of these IDs, making it easier to handle Indonesian identification numbers in your Elixir applications.

 ## Installation

-[Available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `indonesian_id` to your list of dependencies in `mix.exs`:
+The package is [available in Hex](https://hex.pm/packages/indonesian_id) and can be installed by adding `indonesian_id` to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do